gvirus21/Hello/README.md

 ## I am a developer from India, who loves to make apps for diffrent platforms.

 - 💻 I'm currently working as an IOS developer
-- 🌱 I'm currently learning Solidity, ethers.js & hardhat
+- 🌱 I'm currently learning Solidity, hardhat & web3
-- 👨🏻‍💻 I'm currently building my web-portfolio.
+- 👨🏻‍💻 I'm also building my web-portfolio.
-- 🥅 2022 goals: Create a successful development centric youtube channel
+- 🥅 2022 goals: Create a successful development centric youtube channel.

 ### Connect with me: